OpenAgents Logo

 # Verify network is running

-curl http://localhost:8700/manifest
+curl http://localhost:8700/

 # Check agent output for error messages